teraspora/Complex/README.md

 Other methods are commented to clarify their functionality.

 I have forborne to attach javadoc comments like `@param`, `@return` etc. to each method as this would make the code much harder to read.
-The easiest way to discover what's goin' on is to read the code!
+The easiest way to discover what's goin' on is to read the code and inline comments!

 ## Prerequisites